ItsOrv/Telegram-Message-Monitor/README.md

    ```
    - `API_ID` and `API_HASH`: Obtain these from [my.telegram.org](https://my.telegram.org).
    - `BOT_TOKEN`: Generated through the BotFather on Telegram.
-   - `TARGET_GROUPS`: Comma-separated list of Telegram group or channel IDs to monitor.
    - `CHANNEL_ID`: ID of the channel where messages will be forwarded.

 ## Usage